WillLillis/lspresso-shot/README.md

 - **Variance in LSP client implementation**: The [LSP Spec][lsp-spec] is somewhat loosely defined, leaving plenty of room for client implementations to behave differently from one another.
-This project utilizes [neovim](nvim-repo)'s, meaning that unexpected behavior may occur when your server is used with other editors' clients.
+This project utilizes [neovim][nvim-repo]'s, meaning that unexpected behavior may occur when your server is used with other editors' clients.

 ## Contributing

-- In addition to [neovim](nvim-repo), working on this project also requires having having [rust-analyzer](rust-analyzer) on your `$PATH`, as it is used in the project's test suite.
+- In addition to [neovim][nvim-repo], working on this project also requires having having [rust-analyzer][rust-analyzer] on your `$PATH`, as it is used in the project's test suite.

 [lsp-spec]: https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/
 [nvim-repo]: https://github.com/neovim/neovim